droundy/internment/README.md

 A very easy to use libray for [interning](https://en.wikipedia.org/wiki/String_interning) strings or other data in rust.
-This library has no support for freeing strings once they are interned.
-But on the plus side, the data use is very low.
+This library has no support for freeing data once they are interned.
+But on the plus side, if you intern the same data many times, only one copy need be allocated.

 Usage: